 This answer is aimed at students on taught programmes.
 For postgraduate research students, please click here to visit the relevant webpages.

 Withdrawal from studies is a serious step and so the University expects you to discuss this with staff before making a decision.
-You are strongly advised to speak to a Faculty Personal Tutor, Faculty Senior Academic Advisor, member of Student Support & Well-being, or a Network of Hope Link/Support tutor.
+You are strongly advised to speak to your Personal Tutor, a Senior Academic Advisor, or member of Student Support & Well-being, or a Network of Hope Link/Support tutor.
 If you are an international student, you must make an appointment to see an international compliance officer as we will have to inform the UKVI if you do withdraw.
 If you are absolutely sure that you want to withdraw, then you need to complete a Withdrawal from Studies form and send it to us for processing.

-Interruption of studies can only be authorised by a Faculty Senior Academic Advisor or a Network of Hope Link/Support tutor.
+Interruption of studies can only be authorised by a Senior Academic Advisor or a Network of Hope Link/Support tutor.
 Therefore, you need to make an appointment to see one of these who will discuss your position.
 If you are an international student, you must see an international compliance officer before this appointment so that you are clear on how a period of interruption will affect your visa status.
 If an interruption period is granted, you will be required to complete the Interruption of Studies Form with the advisor.

 You can find your own personal exam timetable via Student Record Management, using the Examination Timetable tab.
 This will give the details of when your exams are and the room location.

 What if I’m late or can’t make an exam?

 All examinations start promptly at the advertised time.
 We will normally admit you to the examination room 10 minutes before the Start Time shown on your examination timetable, so you should arrive at least 15 minutes before your exam is due to start.
 In order to avoid disrupting students who have already started their exam, late comers will only be allowed entry into the exam hall up to 10 minutes after the examination has begun.